DigitalCampus/oppia-docs/implementers/integration/launch_from_other_app.rst

 ==========================================================

-In order to allow other applications to launch specific activities in the OppiaMobile app, this can be done by using a standard weblink.
+In order to allow other applications to launch specific courses and activities in the OppiaMobile app, this can be done by using a standard weblink.

 The main use-cases for this functionality are: